BuildOnViction/gitbook/faq/products/tomomaster.md

 The rewards section shows the rewards the voter has been receiving.

-`Tip: If you voted an equal amount of TOMO for different masternodes and you see one is giving fewer rewards, you may have voted for a masternode with performance issues and should consider changing your vote.`
+`Tip: If you voted an equal amount of VIC for different masternodes and you see one is giving fewer rewards, you may have voted for a masternode with performance issues and should consider changing your vote.`

 #### Transactions <a href="#transactions_1" id="transactions_1"></a>

 This section shows all transactions by the voter.

-### [Settings](https://master.tomochain.com/setting) <a href="#settings" id="settings"></a>
+### [Settings](https://master.Viction.com/setting) <a href="#settings" id="settings"></a>

 #### Network Provider <a href="#network-provider" id="network-provider"></a>

-Use settings to select the network provider you are using for TomoMaster (e.g., Metamask, TomoChain Testnet, Custom Network).
+Use settings to select the network provider you are using for TomoMaster (e.g., Metamask, Viction Testnet, Custom Network).

 #### Account Info <a href="#account-infos" id="account-infos"></a>

-This section will show you information about your public address and TOMO balance.
+This section will show you information about your public address and VIC balance.

-### [Apply](https://master.tomochain.com/apply) <a href="#apply" id="apply"></a>
+### [Apply](https://master.Viction.com/apply) <a href="#apply" id="apply"></a>

-This web page is used by TOMO holders looking to apply to become a Masternode Candidate.
+This web page is used by VIC holders looking to apply to become a Masternode Candidate.

 ### Search <a href="#search" id="search"></a>